Grenfell railway station

-The Grenfell railway station is a heritage-listed closed railway station located on the Koorawatha-Grenfell railway line in Grenfell in the Weddin Shire of New South Wales, Australia.
+The Grenfell railway station is a heritage-listed closed railway station located on the Koorawatha-Grenfell railway line at Grenfell in the Central West of New South Wales, Australia.

 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 Description

 The heritage-listed complex includes a type 16 station building, built in the Pioneer sub-type 2 and class A6 design, that was completed in 1901.
 A goods shed, or side shed, was also completed in 1901.
 The platform face is timber with consolidated earth.
 The turntable is a Sellers 1072 type.
 The railway station opened on 7 May 1901.

 Passenger services on the Grenfell railway line ceased in 1974.
 The station is closed and has been restored by local organisations.
 The goods shed is now used as a Men's shed, a place for local men to get together.
 Grenfell had the normal facilities for a terminus station, including a station building, turntable, ash pit, coal stage and water tank.
 The yard was rationalised in 1985, which saw the removal of the engine servicing facilities and the turntable.